 “Pick a ‘best pool’ for kids hotel,” I told my husband when he asked about where we should stay in Las Vegas at the tail end of our road trip to Montana.
 Golden Nugget, a hotel/casino combo came up a winner with a quick Internet search.

 As anyone who has ever traveled with a 10 year-old knows, a best pool can be a great bribe.
 It was for our son when we left the Thunderbird Hotel in Pocatello, Idaho for the several hours drive to Las Vegas and our flight home.

 Admittedly, I was skeptical.
-Built in the mid-1940s, Golden Nugget is one of Las Vegas’s oldest establishments.
-I thought tacky and dated.
+Built in the mid-1940s, The Golden Nugget Hotel Las Vegas is one of the city’s oldest establishments.
+I thought it would be tacky and dated.
 I was wrong.
 Happily, the intrigue of a swimming pool with a shark tank that a slide goes through reeled us in.

 The pool won our son’s heart immediately.
 The slide was the circular type that followed through on it’s promise of a zippy ride from three stories up that included a quick trip through the tank where not blinking helped bring the swimming fish into view.
 Some people figured out techniques to slow down enough for a better look.
 I never mastered the slow down, but was satisfied with fuzzy shapes as I sped through.
 Sitting up seemed to be the key.